civilservicelgbt/civilservicelgbt.github.io/_news/2023-09-28-join-up-our-groups-have-expanded.md

 ---
 layout: news
-title: Join up, Our Groups have expanded
+title: Join up, Our Groups have expanded, again
-excerpt: A new, more informal way of connecting with the work of the Civil Service LGBT+ Network and our teams
+excerpt: A more informal way of connecting with the work of the Civil Service LGBT+ Network and our teams
 date: 2023-09-28T10:01:51.522Z
 author: Vice Chair for Regions & Nations
 category: